KurtKline/fastapi-postgres-aws-lambda/README.md

 Since I already had all of the data locally, I wanted to dump it into a PostgreSQL RDS instance.
 I had some trouble connecting to my RDS instance from my local VM, so here are the steps to make it work:

 1) In RDS instance settings, make sure `Public Accessibility` is set to `Yes`
+2) Specify DB name, which will be used in pg_restore below
 2) `Whitelist IP`
    - Create new EC2 security group
    - Inbound Rules: `Type`: `All Traffic`, `Source`: `My IP`